Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 Many other countries also allow a regulated vaping market, but are less enthusiastic about the practice.
 In the United States, the Food and Drug Administration (FDA) has had authority over vapor products since 2016, but has refused to create a plain system of standards for e-cigarettes and e-liquids.
 In recent years, some U.S. states have imposed flavor and online sales bans.
 Canada somewhat followed the U.K. model for a short time, but has recently imposed nicotine-strength limits and extreme flavor restrictions.

-There are more than 40 countries that have some type of ban on vaping—either on possession and use, sales, or importation, or a combination.
-What we have attempted here is to list U.S. state flavor and online sales bans, and the sales and use bans imposed in other countries.
+There are more than 40 countries that have some type of ban on vaping—either on possession and use, sales, importation, or a combination.
+What we have attempted is to list U.S. state flavor and online sales bans, and the sales and use bans imposed in other countries.

 U.S. bans on flavored vapes and online sales

 Most vape bans in the U.S. happen at the state and local levels.
-And while a few California cities—notably San Francisco—have banned sales of all vaping products, most American vape restrictions involve flavors and online sales.
+And while a few California cities—notably San Francisco—have banned outright the sale of all vaping products, most American vape restrictions involve flavors and online sales.
 There are only a few of each, despite the large number of vaping bans that have been proposed in state legislatures in recent years—proof that grassroots opposition can stop bad legislation.

 Arkansas - online sales ban